-Maersk Oil uses production chemicals (e.g. H_2S scavenger, biocides) to optimise the processing of the produced fluids.
-The inventory of the main chemicals used by Maersk Oil, their general use and partitioning in water/oil phase is presented in appendix 1.
+Maersk Oil uses production chemicals (e.g. $H_2S$ scavenger, biocides) to optimise the processing of the produced fluids.
+Chemicals are required for an efficient separation of oil and water, reducing the concentration of oil in the produced water being discharged to the sea.
+The inventory of the main chemicals used by Maersk Oil, their general use and partitioning in water/oil phase is presented in technical sections, appendix 1.
 A fraction of the oil and chemicals is contained in the treated produced water which is discharged.
-Discharges of produced water to sea is permitted only after authorisation from the Danish Environmental Protection Agency (DEPA)
+Discharge of produced water to sea is permitted only after authorisation from the Danish Environmental Protection Agency (DEPA).

+The amount of chemical used is related to the production and the produced water.
 The nature, type and quantities of chemicals that are used in production and discharged to sea are expected to be adjusted to follow changes in production and technical development.
-In 2013-2014, about 2,575 tons of chemicals were used for production at the TYRA project and about 1,850 tons of chemicals were discharged to sea.
-The amount of chemical used, is somewhat related to the volume of produced water.
-For the TYRA project, the amount of produced water discharge is expected to decrease until 2023, then increase with a peak in 2029 and subsequently decrease (Figure 3-12).
-In the future, Maersk Oil will continue to aim at reducing the environmental risk asociated with the production discharges on the marine environment, by reducing of the volume of chemicals discharged, improving of the treatment processes or selecting alternative chemicals (see mitigating measures in section 8).
+In the period 2012-2015, about 4,250 tonnes of chemicals were used for production at the TYRA project and an estimated 3,950 tonnes of chemicals were discharged to sea.

+In the future, Maersk Oil will continue to aim at reducing the environmental risk associated with the production discharges on the marine environment, by reducing the volume of chemicals discharged, improving the treatment processes or selecting alternative chemicals (see mitigating measures in section 8).

 The nature, type and quantities of chemicals that are used and discharged to sea are reported to the DEPA.
+The latest discharge permit is available at the DEPA website.